-Choosing a layout is the most exciting and stressful time of a skoolie a bus build – and the most important part, for many, is their skoolie kitchen.
+Choosing a layout is the most exciting and stressful time of a skoolie bus build – and the most important part, for many, is their skoolie kitchen.

 When we were choosing our overall layout for the bus, we had one main goal: not to leave the center aisle layout.
-Because of this, when it came to the kitchen, we chose an L-shape rather than leave everything along the sides.
+Because of this, when it came to the kitchen, we chose an L-shape rather than leaving everything along the sides.
 The idea of an eating bar built into the cupboard instead of a foldup table was born, and we built the design around these two criteria.

 You can see the overall layout in our video tour, but here is a breakdown of how we constructed our skoolie kitchen!